-Pinnacles National Park has an abundant and diverse lichen flora that is strikingly visible to the visitor and functionally important to the park's ecosystem.
-The rock outcrops for which Pinnacles is named are a key habitat for a great diversity of the park’s lichen flora.
-Many of the rock surfaces appear to be painted in shades of red, orange, yellow, green, and brown due to the prolific lichen growth.
-These lichens undoubtedly contribute to rock weathering through chemical processes, although it is likely minor compared to other physical processes (i.e. freeze-thaw).
+These lichens are not just colorful, they are central to how the park's ecosystems and geology function.
+Over time, these lichens contribute to rock weathering through chemical processes, although it is likely minor compared to other physical processes (i.e. freeze-thaw).
 The unique soil lichen communities found on open talus slopes in the chaparral vegetation community are crucial in stabilizing soil.
 The crowns and trunks of oak trees in the oak woodland communities are typically plastered with lichen, covering nearly every available surface.
 This dense lichen growth provides food, shelter, and camouflage for a variety of arthropod species.
-The long, pendulous lichens dangling from oak branches are commonly used as nesting material for birds and rodents, and occasionally as fodder for deer.
-In addition, lichens aid in nutrient cycling and the control of stand humidity.
-Finally, lichens are used as indicators of air quality, stand age, and stand continuity.
+The long, pendulous lichens dangling from oak branches are commonly used as nesting material for birds and rodents, and occasionally as foodfor deer.
+In addition, lichens help nutrients cycle through ecosystems and control humidity.
+Lichens can also tell us a lot about air quality, and even the age and composition of different vegetated areas.

 In 2003, we inventoried the lichens at Pinnacles.
 The project aimed to create a comprehensive lichen species list and reference collection for Pinnacles.
 The other goals were to collect basic information about distribution and abundance, obtain GPS data for new occurrences of rare lichens, and identify species tsuitable for long-term monitoring programs.
 Based on the results of this inventory and previous records, the total number of lichens known to occur at Pinnacles National Monument is over 290.
 We estimate that another 40-50 species remain to be found here.
 Check out the report here.